-5.2 Do Employees Get Extra Pay If They Work Overtime?
+5.2 Do Employees get Extra Pay if they Work Overtime?

 If an employee works hours additional to the ordinary hours of work the additional hours will be paid as overtime.
-An employee will only be required to work overtime if they agree to do so.
+An employee will only be required to work overtime if mutually agreed with the organisation.